OXFORD PLASMA THEORY GROUP

 for link)

-Plasma Seminar (organised by ALEX & TUNDE)
+Plasma Seminar (organised by TUNDE)

 Ida Ekmark (Chalmers) --- Fluid and kinetic modeling of runaway electron seed generation during disruptions